gsa-tts-archived/jemison/README.md

 * Experiment [six](https://github.com/jadudm/six) explored the creation of an end-to-end web crawler/indexer/search server in 2000 lines of Go.
 * Experiment [eight](https://github.com/GSA-TTS/jemison) revisited this idea, focusing on the idea of search as an *observable data pipeline*.

-`jemison` is named for Dr. Mae Jemison, the first African-American woman in space.
+`jemison` is named for the pioneering and innovating explorer of medicine and space, Dr. Mae Jemison, the first African-American woman in space.

 ## running the experiment